 Skip to content

-The TurboWave-88 is, at present, just a somewhat ethereal proof of concept for an 8-bit 8-voice cyclic wavetable sound card.
+The TurboWave X1688 is an 8-bit 8-voice cyclic wavetable sound card in early devleopment.
 It blends the concepts of the WaveBoy, itself taking a lot of inspiration from the GameBoy/LSDJ wave-channel; and the Turbo-Grafix 16 / PC-Engine.

 The specification is planned to be complete enough that it can be used for others to create a soft-core (for Furnace, MiSTer, etc.).
 The official hardware will use a variable clocked DAC to derive the pitch (just like our WaveBoy).
 That may require some work for software implementations to approximate and will give a different sound profile.